 And WE are digging deeper into the fight to ensure that all women are paid fairly by advocating for laws that will advance equal pay.

-WE are pushing for a No Salary History law in Illinois that would prevent employers from asking job candidates about their past wages.
+WE championed and won a No Salary History law in Illinois that prevents employers from asking job candidates about their past wages.

 WE helped win an increase to Illinois’ minimum wage in 2019–a victory that will help close the wage gap by giving a raise to the women overrepresented in low-paid jobs.
 We’re also working to end the sub-minimum tipped wage.